 ShopKeep Integrations & Payments

 ShopKeep would prefer you use its integrated payment solution; this means you’d pay interchange-plus rates, which unlike Square POS’ fixed rate fees, may vary.
 The company offers a best-match guarantee, so it’s possible you’ll get low rates with ShopKeep Payments.
 You can choose to add your own payment processor, but you’ll have to pay a gateway fee to ShopKeep.

 Although ShopKeep doesn’t offer many integrations, it pairs well with two of the biggest ones for small business.
 Like most other POS software, including Toast POS and Vend, ShopKeep integrates with QuickBooks, which helps simplify your bookkeeping and accounting.
 Another integration you might want is Mailchimp for email marketing.

 What ShopKeep Is Missing

-On one hand, ShopKeep includes powerful tools in its POS system, which makes it a valuable choice for the small businesses it attracts.
+On one hand, ShopKeep includes powerful tools in its POS software, which makes it a valuable choice for the small businesses it attracts.
 However, it missed an opportunity to target sit-down restaurants with its lack of table mapping.
 The price you’re quoted is per register, which may be the average for the industry, but it gets expensive when you add more registers.
 Also, its free version is far more limiting than Square POS.